 A corporate single sign-on system can resolve some of these issues, but that is definitely not a simple solution!

-Imagine a world where you arrive to your conference room and simply hit a button to begin the meeting.
+Imagine a world where you arrive at your conference room and simply hit a button to begin the meeting.
 Big improvement to the above scenarios, right?

-As of this afternoon, we've upgraded our conference room to a Zoom Room.
+We upgraded our conference room to a Zoom Room.
 It integrates the in-room computer with our calendar and video conferencing service.
 Now when we get to the room, we can click one button to start the meeting.
-We don't need to use mouse or a keyboard or logins.
+We don't need to use a mouse, keyboard, or logins.
 It saves us time, and we aren't distracted at the start of the meeting so we can focus on the conversation.

-Try the free Meeting Room Setup tool to get a video conferencing recommendation based on your specific needs.
+Looking for more?
+Try this free meeting room setup tool to get a video conferencing recommendation based on your specific needs.